nf-core/taxprofiler/docs/output.md

 ### Porechop_ABI

 [Porechop_ABI](https://github.com/bonsai-team/Porechop_ABI) is an extension of [Porechop](https://github.com/rrwick/Porechop).
-Porechop_ABI does not use any external knowledge or database for the adapters.
+Unlike Porechop, Porechop_ABI does not use any external knowledge or database for the adapters.
 Adapters are discovered directly from the reads using approximate k-mers counting and assembly.
 Then these sequences can be used for trimming, using all standard Porechop options.
 The software is able to report a combination of distinct sequences if a mix of adapters is used.
 It can also be used to check whether a dataset has already been trimmed out or not, or to find leftover adapters in datasets that have been previously processed with Guppy.

 <details markdown="1">
 <summary>Output files</summary>